akozhinjalthodi-rpx/PythonTraining/PythonTrainingDjangoPart2.md

 Take a look in your browser, at “/polls/34/”.
 It’ll run the detail() method and display whatever ID you provide in the URL.
 Try “/polls/34/results/” and “/polls/34/vote/” too – these will display the placeholder results and voting pages.

-When somebody requests a page from your website – say, “/polls/34/”, Django will load the mysite.urls Python module because it’s pointed to by the *ROOT_URLCONF* setting.
+When somebody requests a page from your website – say, “/polls/34/”, Django will load the mypollingwebapp .urls Python module because it’s pointed to by the *ROOT_URLCONF* setting.
 It finds the variable named urlpatterns and traverses the patterns in order.
 After finding the match at 'polls/', it strips off the matching text ("polls/") and sends the remaining text – "34/" – to the ‘polls.urls’ URLconf for further processing.
 There it matches '<int:question_id>/', resulting in a call to the detail() view like so:

 ```
 detail(request=<HttpRequest object>, question_id=34)